haltu/muuri/README.md

 ### 4. Add the markup

-* Every grid must have a container element and item element(s) within the container element.
+* Every grid must have a container element.
+It can be empty or have item elements.
 * A grid item must always consist of at least two elements.
 The outer element is used for positioning the item and the inner element (first direct child) is used for animating the item's visibility (show/hide methods).
 You can insert any markup you wish inside the inner item element.

 ```html